pingidentity/terraform-provider-pingone/docs/resources/mfa_fido_policy.md

 !> This resource is deprecated, please use the `pingone_mfa_fido2_policy` resource going forward.
 This resource is no longer configurable for environments created after 19th June 2023, nor environments that have been upgraded to use the latest FIDO2 policies.
 Existing environments that were created before 19th June 2023 and have not been upgraded can continue to use this resource to facilitate migration.

+~> See [Upgrade MFA Policies for FIDO2 with Passkeys](../../guides/upgrade-mfa-policy-for-fido2.md) for the procedure to migrate an environment to use upgraded FIDO2 policies.

 ## Example Usage

 ```terraform